 - Before upgrading, be sure to read the release notes for the new version.
-The release notes contain important compatibility information, supported upgrade paths, and module-specific data backup recommendations. - Apply all the latest updates available for your operating system, especially those that resolve issues with Java.
+The release notes contain a list of known issues, important compatibility information, supported upgrade paths, and module-specific data backup recommendations. - Apply all the latest updates available for your operating system, especially those that resolve issues with Java. - IMPORTANT: We recommend that you create a backup before upgrading so that you can recover your flows, security settings, and other settings, if an error occurs during the upgrade process.